Severino: Expect same 'electric guy' in '19 debut

 The right-hander made two rehab starts in the minors -- a 33-pitch outing that lasted an inning and a 64-pitch outing over 3⅓ innings -- before rejoining the team in Toronto to play catch with his teammates and throw a side session in the bullpen ahead of Tuesday's start.

-The Yankees hope to build his pitch count and arm strength down the stretch in order to have him as a significant contributor as they continue to battle the Houston Astros for the best record in the majors.
-Severino's last major league start was in the 2018 ALDS, when he gave up six runs in three innings of a 16-1 loss to the Red Sox in Game 3.
+The Yankees hope to build his pitch count and arm strength down the stretch to have him as a significant contributor as they continue to battle the Houston Astros for the best record in the majors.
+Severino's last major league start was in the 2018 American League Division Series, when he gave up six runs in three innings of a 16-1 loss to the Boston Red Sox in Game 3.

-In terms of what pitcher would Yankee fans see against the Angels on Tuesday, Severino was hopeful that Tuesday's start against the Angels would give Yankee fans a glimpse of the pitcher who went 19-8 with a 3.39 ERA in 191⅓ innings over 32 starts last season.
+In terms of what pitcher Yankees fans would see against the Angels on Tuesday, Severino was hopeful that Tuesday's start would give fans a glimpse of the pitcher who went 19-8 with a 3.39 ERA in 191⅓ innings over 32 starts last season.

 "The same guy that they've been watching all the past years.
 Electric guy.
 I'm going to attack hitters and try to do my best to win games," he said.
 "I'm looking forward to that day.
 I'm just excited to be back."